 The Japan Exchange and Teaching (JET) Program began in 1987 in order to promote mutual respect and understanding between Japan and other nations.
 Selected college and university graduates from all over the world are invited to Japan as representatives of their home countries.
 These participants help promote internationalization by improving foreign language education and developing international relations at the local level in Japanese communities.

 Participants live and work in Japan for one year with a contracting organization, usually a Japanese school or government office.
 In some cases, this contract may be renewed up to four times upon mutual agreement of the participant and the contracting organization.

-Currently in its 29th year, the JET Program has gained international and domestic recognition as one of the world’s largest and most successful international exchange programs.
-There are currently over 4,000 people from 43 countries participating in the JET Program.
-Nearly half of these participants are from the United States.
+Currently in its 37th year, the JET Program has gained international and domestic recognition as one of the world’s largest and most successful international exchange programs.
+There are currently over 5,800 people from 50 countries participating in the JET Program.
+More than half of these participants are from the United States.

 At the Consular Office of Japan in Anchorage, we work with program sponsors and the Embassy of Japan to recruit, interview, and select applicants from the state of Alaska.
 We also provide information and guidance through the application process and prepare selected participants for departure.

 U.S. citizens applying to the JET Program must meet the following qualifications:

 - Hold or obtain a bachelor’s degree in any field of study/major by July 1st of the departure year